Please read these FAQs before booking your degree recital in Brechemin Auditorium

 Alcohol is not permitted at student recital receptions.

-If you wish to serve home-prepared foods at your reception, you must file for a temporary food permit through UW.
+Please refer to the link here to see if you need to apply for a Temporary Food Service Permit or not.
 Please note that this permit typically takes 2 weeks to process – so plan accordingly!

 Online Food Permit information can be found here.